« October 2007 | Main | December 2007 »

 Photos: Sacha taking a trip with Harry Potter in English.

-When we first were married we lived in Paris for a few years, and as beautiful as it was, the moment my feet touched the dry earthy ground of Provence I knew then I could call France a home.
-Of course it helps to have French husband by my side, even if he isn't a farmer...
-If ever need be we could grow tomatoes in flowerpots.
+When we first were married we lived in Paris for a few years, and as beautiful as it was, the moment my feet touched the dry earthy ground of Provence I knew then I could call France home.
+Of course, it helped to have my French Husband by my side, even if he wasn't a farmer...

 Modern day still life with hints of yesterday.